IvanDrokin/torch-conv-kan/README.md

 - We introduce the `KABNConv1DLayer`, `KABNConv2DLayer`, `KABNConv3DLayer` classes represents a convolutional layers based on Bernstein Kolmogorov Arnold Network.

+- The `KABNConv1DLayer`, `KABNConv2DLayer`, `KABNConv3DLayer` classes represents a convolutional layers based on ReLU KAN, introduced in [8].

 ### Introducing Bottleneck Convolutional KAN layers

 As we previously discussed, a phi function consists of two blocks: residual activation functions (left part of diagrams below) and learnable non-linearity (splines, polynomials, wavelet, etc; right part of diagrams below).

 ![ConvKANvsBNConvKAN](assets/math/conv_kan_vs_bottleneck_conv_kan.png)

-The main problem is in tight part: the more channels we have in input data, the more learnable parameters we introduce in the model.
+The main problem is in the right part: the more channels we have in input data, the more learnable parameters we introduce in the model.
 So, as a Bottleneck layers in ResNets, we could do a simple trick: we can apply 1x1 squeezing convolution to the input data, perform splines in this space, and then apply 1x1 unsqueezing convolution.

 Let's assume, we have input **x** with 512 channels, and we want to perform ConvKAN with 512 filters.
 First, conv 1x1 projects **x** to **y** with 128 channel for example.
 Now we apply learned non-linearity to y, and last conv 1x1 transforms **y** to **t** with 512 channels (again).
 Now we can sum **t** with residual activations.

 In this repository, implementation of the following bottleneck layers presented:

+- The `BottleNeckKAGNConv1DLayer`, `BottleNeckKAGNConv2DLayer`, `BottleNeckKAGNConv3DLayer` classes represents a bottleneck convolutional layers based on Kolmogorov Arnold Network with Gram polynomials instead of B-splines.

 - The `BottleNeckKAGNConv1DLayer`, `BottleNeckKAGNConv2DLayer`, `BottleNeckKAGNConv3DLayer` classes represents a bottleneck convolutional layers based on Kolmogorov Arnold Network with Gram polynomials instead of B-splines.